New Original Works Festival 2019

 Paul Outlaw: BBC (Big Black Cockroach)

 Inspired by Franz Kafka’s The Metamorphosis: a white, cis, heterosexual, Tr*mp-supporting American woman awakens to find herself transformed into what she considers a monstrous vermin—an African-American man.
-Directed by Sara Lyons, Paul Outlaw’s BBC (Big Black Cockroach) is an evocative, farcical live-action horror movie about black virility, white fragility, gender confusion, internalized homophobia and misogyny.
+Directed by Sara Lyons, Paul Outlaw’s solo performance BBC (Big Black Cockroach) is an evocative, farcical horror show about black virility, white fragility, gender confusion, internalized homophobia and misogyny.

 Kate Watson-Wallace, Hprizm and Verónica Casado Hernández: kim.